nais/doc/addons/idporten.md

 ## Usage

-### ID-porten Client for Authentication & Authorization
+### Authentication & Authorization

 The ID-porten client allows your application to leverage ID-porten for authentication and authorization of citizen end-users, providing sign-in capabilities with SSO.
-To do this, your application must thus implement [OpenID Connect with Authorization Code].
+To do this, your application must thus implement [OpenID Connect with Authorization Code] flow.

 This is also a critical first step in request chains involving an end-user whose identity and permissions should be propagated through each service/web API when accessing services in NAV, the process of which involves using the [OAuth 2.0 Token Exchange] protocol.
 See the [TokenX Documentation] for details.

 Refer to the [ID-porten Integration guide] for further details.